 .dmg download containing a self-contained

 .app. (“Self-contained” meaning that the .NET runtime and all libraries are included.)
-Simply download, place the
+Simply download the version appropriate for your system (Intel and Apple Silicon versions are provided), place the

 .app in your Applications directory, and run (you’ll probably need to right-click and select “Open” from the context menu to appease Gatekeeper – I don’t have a way to sign these at the moment.)

 Due to the plethora of distros out there, the Linux package isn’t quite as convenient as the other two.

 - Install the .NET 6 Runtime.
 Instructions for most popular distros are available in Microsoft’s documentation.

 .tar.gzfile from the GitHub Releases page and extract it somewhere.

 - Run the

 (Versions prior to 0.3.0 used the .NET 5 runtime and required

 As of Alpha 6, the provided Windows downloads are self-contained and should run on 64-bit versions of Windows 7 or newer.
 Simply download, extract, and run